BunnyEncoder20/GitHub_Javascript/JS Basics 01/05_stack_and_heap_memory.md

 # Stack and Heap Memory

-- All the primitive types use Stack memory
+- All the `primitive` types use **Stack memory**
-  - Hence whenever stack memory is used, we get a copy of the original data and all changes are made in that
+  - Hence whenever _stack memory_ is used, we get a **copy** of the original data and all changes are made in that
   - Original data will remain unchanged.
-- All non-primitive types use Heap memory
+- All `non-primitive` types use **Heap memory**
-  - We get the reference of the original data from Heap memory when we make a copy of the data.
+  - We get the **reference** of the original data from Heap memory when we try to make a copy of the data.
-  - Hence all changes made are reflected in the original data also
+  - Hence all changes made are reflected in the original data also (because the original memory location data was changed)

 This can be seen clearly in the example below:
 ```javascript